InstrumentBox/Network/Sources/WebCore/WebCore.docc/Security/EvaluateServerTrust.md

 ## Overview

 Using a secure HTTPS connection when communicating with servers and web services is an important step in securing sensitive data.
-By default, the *Web* library receives the same automatic TLS certificate and certificate chain evaluation as URLSession.
+By default, the *WebCore* library receives the same automatic TLS certificate and certificate chain evaluation as URLSession.
 While this guarantees the certificate chain is valid, it does not prevent man-in-the-middle (MITM) attacks or other potential vulnerabilities.
-In order to mitigate MITM attacks, applications dealing with sensitive customer data or financial information should use certificate or public key pinning provided by the *Web* library.
+In order to mitigate MITM attacks, applications dealing with sensitive customer data or financial information should use certificate or public key pinning provided by the *WebCore* library.

 ## Server Trust Policy

 The `ServerTrustPolicy` protocol provides a way to perform any sort of server trust evaluation.
-The *Web* library includes many different types of trust policies, providing composable control over the evaluation process:
+The *WebCore* library includes many different types of trust policies, providing composable control over the evaluation process:

 - `DefaultServerTrustPolicy` that uses the default server trust evaluation while allowing you to